Gibb River Road Travel Guide. Ultimate travel guide to the famous 4wd track from derby to Kununurra

 It doesn’t matter which way you start at all.
 If you are coming from the Northern Territory side, then you would start at Kununurra.
 If you’re coming from Broome, then you will start at Derby.

-How long do you need to go for?
+How long do you need on the Gibb River Road?

-7-14 days is the recommended time, so you don’t have to travel too far each day.
-Being 660km you don’t want to drive too far each day.
+10-14 days is the recommended time, so you don’t have to travel too far each day.
+The whole thing is over 660km, plus you won’t be driving at the usual speed due to the corrugations and river crossings.

-We only took 7 days, because some sights were closed during our visit.
-Closures are rare but you can check them prior to visiting here:
+We only took 7 days because some sights were closed during our visit.
+This is rare if you visit early or in the middle of the season, but you can check them before visiting here:

 Most people regret sticking to schedules too tightly and not exploring more.
 So, you may want to consider adding a few more days to your itinerary to give room for this.